microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/organizationalbrandingproperties.md

 Companies can add different branding based on locale.
 Locale serves as a key in all requests.

-Note: Branding is exposed as a property under organization with a collection of locale-specific localizations.(../organization/{Id}/branding).
-OrganizationalBrandingProperties is an abstract class which defines properties for OrganizationalBranding.
+>**Note:** Branding is exposed as a property under organization with a collection of locale-specific localizations. **organizationalBrandingProperties** is an abstract class which defines properties for **organizationalBranding**.

 ## Methods